Pre-K and Kindergarten Questions and Answers

 - Make sure your child is registered.

 - Determine if your child will go home at dismissal or if you plan to utilize after school services.
+For more information about our after school programs, click here.

 Q: How different is Pre-K and Kindergarten from daycare and preschools?